2024-2025 Edition

 AP credit does not count toward the number of courses required for the major or minor, i.e. the student still needs to complete the ten courses for the major or the five for the minor.

-What does not fulfill the Four-Course Electives requirements
+What does not fulfill the Five-Course Electives requirements

 The Independent Study Option POLS BC3799 INDEPENDENT STUDY does not satisfy the course requirement if the project is for 1 or 2 points.